RejeeshKoshy/Project/Dicord Meme Bot/readme.md

 To develop a Discord bot that interacts with users by:
 1. Responding to user messages with greetings or farewells.
 2. Fetching and sharing memes from an external API.
-3. (Optional) Integrating ChatGPT to generate conversational responses based on user input.
+3. Integrating with Llama to generate conversational responses based on user input.

 ---